Baboomba/boomba/README.md

 The data extracted by the defined Extractor classes is stored in the data attribute.
 The data attribute is of type __dict[str, pl.DataFrame]__, where the key is the name of your Extractor class.
 As shown in the example, you can access the data with expressions like self.data['Sales'].

-A critical point to note is that, unlike previous tasks where only attributes were declared, this class requires you to implement the process_data method.
+A critical point to note is that, unlike previous tasks where only attributes were declared, this class requires you to implement the __process_data method__.
 In the example above, two tables were simply joined, and the result was returned as a Polars DataFrame.

 #### 4. __Load__